-Inside: There is no perfect way to simplify life or home so embrace your own beautifully unique journey and find freedom in the letting go.
+Inside: There is no perfect way to simplify life and perfection is the enemy of progress.
+Choose to accept imperfect progress, embrace your own beautifully unique journey and find freedom in the letting go.
 This is a guest post from Julianna Poplin of The Simplicity Habit.

 Six years ago, I started reading books about simplifying and decluttering.
 It came at a key time in life as I was beginning to pack up our family of four to move from California to Washington.
 As I began putting all of our things into boxes, I started questioning why there were so many things.